atom-smasher/randoms/README.md

 # randoms
-Generate random numbers the easy way
+Generate high quality random numbers the easy way

 This is one of those scripts I should have written a long time ago.